Why are we consulting

 Read the engagement feedback report and the single member decision

 Have your say

-The ETRO consultation will be open from Friday 11 November 2022 until 5pm on Thursday 17 May 2023.
+We are inviting feedback during the trial from Friday 11 November 2022 until 5pm on Thursday 17 May 2023.

 If you require urgent support, a printed survey, or information about the trial in another format including audio, braille, large print or in another language, please contact the Liveable Neighbourhoods team quoting ‘Through-traffic restriction at Church Street’.